 Graying hair is an unavoidable part of the natural aging process.
-It varies by individual and may depend upon a number of different factors.
-Read on to learn more about why hair turns gray, plus discover some long-term solutions for avoiding premature graying.
+It varies by individual and depends on a number of factors.
+While graying cannot be prevented, understanding why hair turns gray will help you prevent premature graying.

 Hair takes its natural color from a pigment called melanin, the same pigment responsible for skin color.
-Each hair follicle contains a certain amount of melanin, which gives the hair shaft its color.
 As we age, the production of melanin naturally slows or stops altogether.
-When there is less pigment in the hair follicle, the shaft or strand of hair grows more translucent, taking on a gray, white or silvery appearance.
+When there is less pigment in the hair follicle, hair becomes more translucent, taking on a gray, white or silvery appearance.
 Since each individual hair is on its own growth cycle, this often happens gradually, over the course of years or even decades.

-While the natural aging process is the number one factor when it comes to graying hair, there are several other factors that can expedite the process.
+While the natural aging process and genetics are the main causes for graying, several other factors expedite the process.
 Hormonal imbalance, genetic disorders and abnormal melanin distribution throughout the body may cause graying.

 Results are inconclusive as to whether stress expedites the graying process.
 Stress can have a negative impact on the immune system, and this can in turn affect skin and hair.
 Still, doctors feel that stress is not a direct cause.
 There are, however, other external factors that may contribute.
 Climate changes and exposure to chemicals, toxins and pollutants, for example, may cause hair to gray prematurely in rare circumstances.

 Gray hair may be inevitable, but premature graying may be avoided by eating a healthy, balanced diet and taking oral supplements such as vitamin B12.
-Quitting unhealthy habits that cause premature aging, such as smoking and excessive alcohol consumption, may impact graying in the long term as well.
-Avoiding sun exposure and protecting the hair with a sun protection product for hair such as Rene Furterer SUN CARE Protective Summer Fluid KPF 90 can keep hair strong and healthy.
+Quitting unhealthy habits that cause premature aging, such as smoking and excessive alcohol consumption, may impact graying in the long-term as well.
+Avoiding sun exposure also keeps hair strong and healthy.